awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-access-logs.md

 + `waf` — The load balancer forwarded the request to AWS WAF to determine whether the request should be forwarded to the target\.
 If this is the final action, AWS WAF determined that the request should be rejected\.
 + `waf-failed` — The load balancer attempted to forward the request to AWS WAF, but this process failed\.

-### Error Reason Codes<a name="error-reason-codes"></a>
+### Error reason codes<a name="error-reason-codes"></a>

 If the load balancer cannot complete an authenticate action, the load balancer stores one of the following reason codes in the error\_reason field of the access log\.
 The load balancer also increments the corresponding CloudWatch metric\.
-For more information, see [Authenticate Users Using an Application Load Balancer](listener-authenticate-users.md)\.
+For more information, see [Authenticate users using an Application Load Balancer](listener-authenticate-users.md)\.

 | Code | Description | Metric |